Ecological and Geographic Influences on Cumacea Genetics in the Northern North Atlantic

 The North Atlantic and Subarctic regions, particularly the Icelandic waters, are of ecological interest due to their diverse water masses and unique oceanographic features Schnurr et al., 2014Meißner et al., 2014Uhlir et al., 2021.
 These areas form vital benthic habitats[1] Levin & Dayton, 2009 and enhance our understanding of deep-sea ecosystems and biodiversity patterns Rogers et al., 2007Danovaro et al., 2008Uhlir et al., 2021.
 The IceAGE project and its predecessors, BIOFAR and BIOICE, provide invaluable data for studying the impacts of climate change and seabed mining, especially in the Greenland, Iceland, and Norwegian (GIN) seas Meißner et al., 2018.

-Given the urgency of the above factors, this study aims to analyze the influence of ecological (climatic and environmental) and geographic parameters on the genetic variability of Cumacea in the Northern North Atlantic.
-Specifically, we will examine whether genetic adaptation exists between the genetic structure of the 16S rRNA mitochondrial gene region of cumacean species sampled and their habitat attributes.
-If so, we will determine the attribute that diverges most from a specific gene sequence of this cumaceans gene (i.e., a window) and further explore the potential associated protein using bioinformatics tools to interpret its biological relevance.
-Our approach includes confirming different phylogeographic models[2] and updating a Python package (currently in beta), aPhyloGeo, to simplify these analyses.
+Given the urgency of the aforementioned factors, this study aims to analyze the effects of ecological (climatic and environmental) and spatial variables on the genetic variation and adaptation of Cumacea in the Northern North Atlantic.
+More specifically, we will examine whether there is a genetic adaptation between the genetic structure of a region represented by a partial sequence of the 16S rRNA mitochondrial gene of the Cumacea species included in our analyses and their habitat variables.
+If so, we will identify which variables show the greatest divergence from a specific segment (i.e., window) of this partial sequence and further investigate the potential associated protein using bioinformatics tools to interpret its biological relevance.
+Our approach includes confirming various phylogeographic models[2] and updating a Python package (currently in beta), aPhyloGeo, to facilitate these analyses.

-This paper is organized as follows: Section 2 reviews pertinent studies on the biodiversity and biogeography of deep-sea benthic invertebrates; Section 3 summarizes the aims and contributions of this study, highlighting aspects relating to the conservation and adaptation of marine invertebrates to climate change; Section 4 describes the data collection, sampling procedures, and genetic analyses; Section 4.7 describes the metrics used to evaluate the phylogeographic models; Section 5 presents the results; finally, Section 6 discusses their implications for future research and conservation efforts.
+This paper is organized as follows: Section 2 reviews pertinent studies on the biodiversity and biogeography of deep-sea benthic invertebrates; Section 3 summarizes the aims and contributions of this study, highlighting aspects relating to the conservation and adaptation of marine invertebrates to climate change; Section 4 describes data collection, preprocessing and phylogeographic analyses of partial genetic sequence and habitat variables; Section 4.7 describes the metrics used to evaluate the phylogeographic models; Section 5 presents the results; finally, Section 6 discusses their implications for future research and conservation efforts.

 2Related Works¶

-Assessing and quantifying the biodiversity of deep-sea benthic invertebrates has become increasingly crucial since it was discovered that their species richness may be underestimated Grassle & Maciolek, 1992.
+Assessing and quantifying the biodiversity of deep-sea benthic invertebrates has become increasingly important since it was discovered that their species richness may be underestimated Grassle & Maciolek, 1992.
 Subsequent research has highlighted the need for large-scale distribution models to interpret the diversity of these organisms across their ecological and evolutionary contexts Rex et al., 1997.
-That is why recent efforts have focused on mapping, managing, and studying the seabed Brown et al., 2011.
-Advanced technologies such as acoustic detection are improving our knowledge of benthic ecosystem complexity Brown et al., 2011.
-Integrating genetic and habitat attributes gives a deeper understanding of how ecosystemic, meteorological, and spatial attributes influence the genetic differences, distribution, biodiversity, and resilience of deep-sea benthic organisms Vrijenhoek, 2009.
+Consequently, recent efforts have focused on mapping, managing, and studying the seabed Brown et al., 2011.
+Advanced technologies, such as acoustic detection are improving our knowledge of benthic ecosystem complexity Brown et al., 2011.
+Integrating genetic and habitat variables provides a better insight into how ecosystemic, meteorological, and spatial variables influence the genetic variation, distribution, biodiversity, and resilience of deep-sea benthic organisms Vrijenhoek, 2009.

-However, the relationship between genetics and the environment is complex, involving gene-environment interactions and natural selection factors, which makes it difficult to identify clear causal relationships Balkenhol et al., 2009.
-In addition, the distinction between the direct and indirect effects of the environment on genetics poses other challenges Manel et al., 2010Balkenhol et al., 2019.
-The restrictions of available methods for measuring genetic and ecological attributes, combined with logistical constraints, often limit the scope of such studies Manel et al., 2010Shafer & Wolf, 2013.
-This complexity may explain why the environment and genetics of Cumacea have been less studied, even though they are essential for interpreting how these deep-sea invertebrates adapt to fluctuating environmental conditions.
+However, the relationship between genetics and the environment is complex, involving gene-environment interactions and factors related to natural selection, which makes it difficult to identify clear causal relationships Balkenhol et al., 2009.
+Additionally, the distinction between the direct and indirect effects of the environment on genetics presents further challenges Manel et al., 2010Balkenhol et al., 2019.
+The limitations of current methods for measuring genetic and ecological variables, combined with logistical constraints, often limit the scope of such studies Manel et al., 2010Shafer & Wolf, 2013.
+This complexity may explain why the relationship between the environment and genetics of Cumacea has been less studied, despite their importance for understanding how deep-sea invertebrates adapt to fluctuating environmental conditions.

 3Our Contribution¶

-Furthermore, our genetic and environmental data highlights critical habitats of high conservation interest, which can be considered for establishing marine protected areas Levin & Dayton, 2009.
+Furthermore, our genetic and environmental data highlight habitats of high conservation interest that can be considered for establishing marine protected areas Levin & Dayton, 2009.
 These results are essential for developing informed conservation strategies in the context of climate change.
 Finally, our study paves the way for further research on other invertebrate species across different geographic regions.
-By extending this research to diverse environments and taxonomic groups, scientists will gain a more complete understanding of the adaptation and resilience of marine invertebrates to changing conditions.
-This work contributes essential insights to the field and supports the development of informed conservation strategies.
+By extending this research to diverse environments and taxonomic groups, scientists will be better able to assess the adaptation and resilience of marine invertebrates to changing conditions.

 4Materials and Methods¶

-This section describes our data and introduces the main stages of data pre-processing and the aPhyloGeo software.
-A flow chart, constructed with the diagram software draw.io, summarizes this section (Figure 1).
+This section describes our data and introduces the main data preprocessing steps, the aPhyloGeo software, the distance metrics used, and how the figures were created.
+A flow chart, constructed with the diagram software draw.io, summarizes this section (see Figure 1).

 4.1Description of the data¶

-The study area was located in a northern region of the North Atlantic, including the Icelandic Sea, the Denmark Strait, and the Norwegian Sea.
-The specimens examined were collected as part of the IceAGE project (Icelandic marine Animals: Genetic and Ecology; Cruise ship M85/3 in 2011), which focused on the deep continental slopes and abyssal waters around Iceland Meißner et al., 2018.
-The sampling period for the included specimens was from August 30 to September 22, 2011, and they were collected at depths ranging from 316 m to 2568 m.
+The study area is located in the Northern part of the North Atlantic, including the Denmark Strait, the Iceland Basin, the Irminger Basin, and the Norwegian Basin and Sea (see Figure 2).
+The specimens analyzed were collected as part of the IceAGE project (Icelandic marine Animals: Genetic and Ecology; Cruise ship M85/3 in 2011), which focused on the deep continental slopes and abyssal waters around Iceland Meißner et al., 2018.
+The sampling period for the included specimens was from August 30 to September 22, 2011, and they were collected at depths ranging from 315.9 m to 2567.7 m.
 Detailed protocols concerning the sampling plan, sample processing, DNA extraction steps, PCR amplification, sequencing, and aligned DNA sequences are available in Uhlir et al., 2021.

-We used data from the article Uhlir et al., 2021, IceAGE project, and related data from the bold system’s database, as described in Uhlir et al., 2021.
-Given these databases’ enormous breadth of features, we applied a selective reduction procedure.
-Attributes that were not directly relevant to the analysis of correlations between Cumacea genetics and habitat properties, displayed little to no variability (non-numerical data), and had a large number of missing data (> 95%) were omitted from our study.
-Out of the 495 available in the IceAGE dataset, we considered 62 specimens for which mitochondrial DNA sequences of the 16S rRNA gene were available.
+We used data from the article Uhlir et al., 2021, the IceAGE project, and related data from the BOLDSystem database, as described in Uhlir et al., 2021.
+Given these databases’ enormous variety of variables, we applied a selective reduction procedure.
+Variables with no variability (categorical data) were excluded from our study, for which all data were missing and were not linked to genetic sequences or spatial, environmental, and climatic variables.
+Out of the 495 available in the IceAGE dataset, we considered 62 specimens for which partial 16S rRNA mitochondrial gene sequences were available.

-Next, we calculated the variance using the function in RStudio Desktop 4.3.2 for each of the selected numerical attributes.
-This step aimed to eliminate attributes with low variation, as they are unlikely to provide critical data to the analysis.
-We set a variance threshold of ≤ 0.1 to exclude uninformative attributes.
-The latter allows us to retain attributes whose variability is reasonably sufficient for our analyses while rejecting those with little variation.
+Next, we calculated the variance () using the function in RStudio Desktop 4.3.2 for each of the selected variables (numerical and categorical).
+This step aimed to eliminate variables with low variation, as they are unlikely to provide essential data for analysis.
+We set a variance threshold of ≤ 0.1 to exclude uninformative variables.
+The latter retains variables whose variability is reasonably sufficient for our analyses while rejecting those with little variation.
 Only water salinity was eliminated based on this criterion ().
-The formula (equation 1) and code (Program 1) used to calculate the variance of our final features, available in the data file on GitHub, are provided below:
+The formula (see Equation 1) and code (Program 1) used to calculate the variance of our final variables, available in the data file on GitHub, are provided below:

-where is the variance of the attribute, represents each attribute value, is the average of the values for this attribute, and is the number of values for this attribute in the dataset.
+where is the variance of the variable, represents each value of the variable, is the average of the values for this variable, and is the number of values for this variable in the dataset.

-where is the Pearson correlation coefficient between two attributes, are the values of an attribute, are the values of another attribute, and are respectively the averages of the two attributes, and is the sample size of the two attributes.
+where is the Pearson correlation coefficient between two variables, are the values of the variable , are the values of the variable , and are respectively the averages of the two variables, and is the number of values of the two variables in the dataset.

-This selection of attributes and data resulted in a table containing 62 rows () and 17 columns (number of attributes).
+This selection of variables and data resulted in a table containing 62 rows () and 16 columns (number of variables).

-The sectors across the seas around Iceland: the Denmark Strait (), the Iceland Basin (), the Irminger Basin (), the Norwegian Sea (), and the Norwegian Basin ().
+The five oceanic sectors across the seas around Iceland (see Figure 2): the Denmark Strait (), the Iceland Basin (), the Irminger Basin (), the Norwegian Sea (), and the Norwegian Basin ().

 4.3.2Environmental data¶

-Depth (m) at the start of sampling (Figure 2c), as well as water temperature (°C) (Figure 2e), and O2 concentration (mg/L) (Figure 2f), as these are vital elements of the marine ecosystem that have an impact on the distribution and evolutionary acclimatization of marine species Rex et al., 2006Danovaro et al., 2010.
+Depth (m) at the start of sampling (see Figure 3c), as well as water temperature (°C) (see Figure 3e), and O2 concentration (mg/L) (see Figure 3f), as these are vital elements of the marine ecosystem that have an impact on the distribution and evolutionary acclimatization of marine species Rex et al., 2006Danovaro et al., 2010.

-The sampling sites’ sedimentary characteristics directly influence the distribution of Cumacea Uhlir et al., 2021.
-In this study, they are divided into six ecological niche categories: mud (), sandy mud (), sand (), forams (), muddy sand (), and gravel ().
+Since the sedimentary characteristics directly influence the distribution of Cumacea Uhlir et al., 2021, they were included in our data.
+They are divided into six ecological niche categories: mud (), sandy mud (), sand (), forams (), muddy sand (), and gravel ().

 4.3.3Climatic data¶

-Wind speed (m/s) (Figure 2d) and wind direction at the start and end of sampling were also included, giving the contribution of wind to benthic ecosystem dynamics and the restructuring of species distribution by wind currents and sediment transport Siedlecki et al., 2016Waga et al., 2020Saeedi et al., 2022.
-The wind direction at the start of sampling comprises six orientations: South-West (), South (), North-East (), South-South-East (), North-West (), and East (); while that at the end of sampling is composed of seven orientations: South (), South-West (), North-East (), West-South-West (), South-East (), North-North-West (), South-South-East (), and East ().
+Wind speed (m/s) at the start (see Figure 3d) and end of sampling and wind direction at the end of sampling were also included, giving the contribution of wind to benthic ecosystem dynamics and the restructuring of species distribution by wind currents and sediment transport Siedlecki et al., 2016Waga et al., 2020Saeedi et al., 2022.
+The wind direction at the end of sampling comprises eight orientations: south (S, ), southwest (SW, ), northeast (NE, ), west-southwest (WSW, ), southeast (SE, ), north-northwest (NNW, ), south-southeast (SSE, ), and east (E, ).

 4.4.1Taxonomic data¶

-The family, genus, and scientific name of the cumaceans sampled were integrated into our data to study evolutionary relationships and genetic variation to habitat attributes among the specimens in our dataset.
-These comprise seven families: Diastylidae (), Lampropidae (), Leuconidae (), Astacidae (), Bodotriidae (), Ceratocumatidae (), and Pseudocumatidae ().
-A total of 21 cumacean species were found in our sample (Figure 3).
-We have also included the sample identity (id) so that each sample remains unique.
-Some specimens were only identified to genus () or family () in our sample.
+The family, genus, and scientific name of the Cumacea were integrated into our data to study evolutionary relationships and genetic variation to habitat and acclimatization variables among the specimens.
+These comprise seven families (see Figure 4): Diastylidae (), Lampropidae (), Leuconidae (), Astacidae (), Bodotriidae (), Ceratocumatidae (), and Pseudocumatidae ().
+A total of 20 Cumacea species were included in our dataset (see Figure 4).
+We have also included the sample identity (Sampleid) so that each specimen remains unique.
+Some specimens were only identified to family () or genus ().

 4.5.1Other environmental data¶

-The habitat and water mass of the sampling points were the only water attributes taken directly from Table 1 of Uhlir et al., 2021, as they can give us insight into how they may affect Cumacea genetic diversity and the acclimatization of these species in the GIN seas around Iceland.
-Thus, the water masses definitions, as described in Uhlir et al., 2021, were used as a reference: Arctic Polar Water (APW, ), Iceland Sea Overflow Water (ISOW, ), North Atlantic Water (NAW, ), Arctic Polar Water/Norwegian Sea Arctic Intermediate Water (APW/NSAIW, ), warm Norwegian Sea Deep Water (NSDWw, ), Labrador Sea Water (LSW, ), cold Norwegian Sea Deep Water (NSDWc, ), and Norwegian Sea Arctic Intermediate Water (NSAIW, ) (Figure 4).
-In terms of habitat, we considered the three categories used in Uhlir et al., 2021: Deep Sea (), Shelf (), and Slope () (Figure 5).
+The habitat and water mass of the sampling points were the only environmental variables taken directly from Table 1 of Uhlir et al., 2021, as they can provide insight into how they may affect Cumacea genetic diversity and the acclimatization of these species in the GIN seas around Iceland.
+Thus, the water masses definitions, as described in Uhlir et al., 2021, were used as a reference: Arctic Polar Water (APW, ), Iceland Sea Overflow Water (ISOW, ), North Atlantic Water (NAW, ), warm Norwegian Sea Deep Water (NSDWw, ), Arctic Polar Water/Norwegian Sea Arctic Intermediate Water (APW/NSAIW, ), Labrador Sea Water (LSW, ), cold Norwegian Sea Deep Water (NSDWc, ), and Norwegian Sea Arctic Intermediate Water (NSAIW, ) (see Figure 5).
+In terms of habitat, we considered the three categories used in Uhlir et al., 2021: Deep Sea (), Shelf (), and Slope () (see Figure 6).

 4.5.2Genetic data¶